codesnerd/teaching-git/hosting-on-gh-pages.md

    ![hosted-link](./images/hosted-link.png)

-1. Congratulations! you have hosted your Web page
+1. Congratulations! 🎉 you have successfully hosted your Web page.

    You can visit you Web page by clicking the link highlighted in above image.